top of page

 The Red Magdalenain and artists from Las de Afuera, formed by women from Guatemala, El Salvador, Peru, Argentina, Paraguay, and Euskal Hernia, read a statement of solidarity with Palestinian artists.

-Make badges to highlight Mustafa Sheta Producer of The Freedom Theatre imprisonment without trial or charge.
+Make badges and wear them publically, especially to important events, to highlight Mustafa Sheta, Producer of The Freedom Theatre, who was imprisoned without trial or charge.

 WRITE A PUBLIC